thiago95macedo/weth/doc/cla/sign-cla.md

 ```
 <country>, <date>

-<company-name> agrees to the terms of the Odoo Corporate Contributor License
+<company-name> agrees to the terms of the WETH Corporate Contributor License
 Agreement v1.0.

 I declare that I am authorized and able to make this agreement and sign this